danielfdickinson/hugo-new-oldnew-mashup/README.md

 theme, the build will fail complaining that it's not a git repository.
 In that case remove ``enableGitInfo = true`` from your ``config.toml``.

+## Some features require Hugo Extended

+*   Changing the styling via Params (e.g. colour selection) requires Hugo Extended as the CSS must be regenerated from the base SCSS, which requires Hugo Extended not just Basic.

 ## Issues / Bugs / Enhancements

 Go to the [OldNew Mashup issue tracker on GitHub](https://github.com/cshoredaniel/new-oldnew-mashup/issues).